 TVNZ journalist (and future Communicado founder) Neil Roberts does an ethnomusicologist turn in this edition of "established media tries to explain what the young people are doing".
 His subject is NZ's fledgling punk scene which is already on its way to extinction.
 Much of the focus is on Auckland but Doomed lead singer (and future TV presenter/producer) Johnny Abort (aka Dick Driver) flies the flag for the south.
 The Stimulators, Suburban Reptiles and Scavengers play live and punk fans pogo and talk about violence directed at them (from "beeries").

-Singer-songwriter Dave Dobbyn is one of New Zealand's most loved, respected and awarded musicians.
+Singer-songwriter Dave Dobbyn — currently touring New Zealand — is one of the country's most loved, respected and awarded musicians.
 This Spotlight collection celebrates Dobbyn’s career on screen: from Th' Dudes, and DD Smash to going solo, and the songs that are part of the national soundtrack — from drinking odes ('Bliss'), OE anthems ('Welcome Home'), stadium singalongs ('Slice of Heaven') and America’s Cup shanties ('Loyal') to laments and ballads.

 Hello Sailor's long stay in the sun saw them living in Ponsonby and LA, becoming a legendary live act, and releasing an iconic debut album.
 This Spotlight collection features tracks from band and band members.
 One of the songs from that classic first album was ‘Gutter Black’, later reborn on TV's Outrageous Fortune ('Watch Your Back’ appeared on prequel Westside).
 Watch out also for Grham Brazier's beloved ‘Billy Bold’, Dave McArtney’s ‘Virginia’, and Harry Lyon as movie star.